freenas/freenas-docs/userguide/intro.rst

 These screen options have changed:

 * The :guilabel:`Hostname` and :guilabel:`Domain` set in
-  :ref:`Global Configuration` is shown under the iXsystems logo at the top left of the |web-ui|.
+  :ref:`Global Configuration` are shown under the iXsystems logo at the top left of the |web-ui|.

 * The :guilabel:`Theme Selector` has been removed from the top